redkubes/quickstart/README.md

-# Quickstart examples for Otomi
+# Otomi Quickstarts

-Quickly deploy Otomi in your public cloud of choice or install it locally on your machine (using Minikube).
+Quickly deploy a Kubernetes cluster with Otomi in your public cloud of choice or install Otomi locally on your machine using Minikube.

 **NOTE:** Intended for experimentation/evaluation ONLY.